shoaibCS/inference-CXL/scripts/README.md

 To run GPTJ benchmark, perform following steps

-i) Install libraries with this command 'bash gptj.sh 1' ii) Run benchmark with this command 'bash gptj.sh 2'
+- Install libraries with this command 'bash gptj.sh 1'
+- Run benchmark with this command 'bash gptj.sh 2'

+## Speech recoginition

+To run speech benchmark, perform following steps

+- Install libraries with this command 'bash speech.sh 1'
+- Run benchmark with this command 'bash speech.sh 2'